hmcts/goldenpath-platops/README.md

 ### Step 5
 Commit your changes, add relevant details to your PR, review plan and merge

+#### What did i just create?
+From the above entries you have created a security policy that allows network request flow through the firewall to yourvirtual machince in your vnet.
+Without this rule your applications or services would be unreachable as they are not accessible from the internet by default

 ### Step 6
 Log into the [sbox Panorama management](https://panorama-sbox-uks-0.sandbox.platform.hmcts.net) ui and review your changes are in place.